 • She said that she did discuss her feelings of attraction to Service User 1 with both Witness 1 and Witness 2 during the time that the therapy was continuing.
 She could not recall whether the discussion was in a formal or in an informal setting.

-• She accepted that she did not discuss having a sexual relationship with a former Service User with either Witness 1 or Witness 2.
-However she accepted that after the discharge of Service User 1 in March 2016, she did reveal to both Witness 1 and to Witness 2 that the was in an extra-marital relationship, albeit without mentioning that the relationship was with a former Service User.
+• She accepted that she did not discuss having a sexual relationship with a former service user with either Witness 1 or Witness 2.
+However, she accepted that after the discharge of Service User 1 in March 2016, she did reveal to both Witness 1 and Witness 2 that she was in an extra-marital relationship, albeit without mentioning that the relationship was with a former service user.
 She emphasised that these discussions occurred after the discharge of Service User 1 in March 2016.

 • She emphasised the lessons that she had learnt from what had happened and how she would now act; in particular, seeking the advice of her line manager.